hprice99/ENGG4811_code/README.md

 This repository contains the code written by Harrison Price (student number 44092410) for the completion of ENGG4811 at the University of Queensland in Semesters One and Two, 2021, as part of the completion of a Bachelor of Engineering (Honours) majoring in Computer and Electrical Engineering.
 The field of study for this project was a RISC-V multi-softcore processor system implemented on an FPGA.
 The chosen topic for this project was
-> Designing a resource-efficient network-on-chip with support for multicast communication between processing elements on an FPGA
+> Implementing multicast communication in a resource-efficient network-on-chip

 ### Network-on-chip
 This project involved designing a network-on-chip to facilitate communication between RISC-V softcore processors implemented on an FPGA.